Ynglism

 The Ynglist Church was described by some scholars as having a complex and well-defined doctrine and liturgy, an authoritative leading hierarchy, and as focusing on esoteric teachings.
 The Ynglists regard themselves as preserving the true, orthodox (i.e. in accordance with the universal order, right), religious tradition of the Russians, of all Slavs, and of all white European "Aryans".
 Other Rodnover groups in Russia are strongly critical of Ynglism; at a veche of Russian Rodnover organisations Ynglist doctrines were formally rejected.
-In the mid 2000s the church faced judicial prosecutions for ethnic hatred, and Khinevich himself was convicted with probation between 2009 and 2011.
+In the mid 2000s the church faced judicial prosecutions for ethnic hatred and Khinevich himself was convicted with probation between 2009 and 2011.
 After the central organisation in Omsk was dissolved, the movement proliferated into multiple groups in all the regions of Russia, and also in various countries of Europe and North America.
 The holy writings of Ynglism are the four Slavo-Aryan Vedas.

 Overview

 Terminology

-The term "Ynglism" refers to the Ynglings, the oldest royal kins of Scandinavia, a branch of the early Indo-Europeans or Aryans, whom the Ynglists believe to have originated from the Omsk region of Western Siberia, Russia.
-According to the Ynglists, the term has cosmological significance, referring to the order of the universe carried by the primordial fiery radiance — the Ynglia, personified as Yngly — emanated by the supreme God, Ramha.
+The term "Ynglism" refers to the Ynglings, one of the early Germanic royal families, whom Ynglists believe to be descendants of the Aryan race who originated from the Omsk region of Western Siberia, Russia.
+This narrative runs contrary to the leading scholarly consensus of the homeland of the historical Proto-Indo-Europeans.
+According to the Ynglists, the term has cosmological significance, referring to the order of the universe carried by the primordial fiery radiance — the Ynglia, personified as Yngly — emanated by the supreme God, Ra-M-Kha.
 They also call their religion "Orthodoxy" and "Old Belief".

 According to Ynglist history and terminology, the Slavic term for "Orthodoxy", Pravoslavie (Православие, that like the Greek counterpart precisely means "right honouring", or "honouring" [slavit] the "truth, order" [Prav]), is older than Christianity.
 The term, which means the right way of living in accordance with the law of the universe, was appropriated by Eastern Orthodox Christianity among the Slavs only by the 17th century, through the reforms of Patriarch Nikon of Moscow, in order to wholly absorb the indigenous religion which was then still prevalent among the population.
 Prior to the reform, Christianity used the Greek-based loanword Ortodoksalnost (Ортодоксальность).
 The term "Russian" and related ones would derive instead from the Aryan root ros (рос), referring to "brightness" and "holiness".

 The definition "Old Believers" (Староверы, Starovery), which today is employed to refer to Christians who preserved pre-Nikonian rituals, who are more correctly called the "Old Ritualists" (Старообрядцы, Staroobryadtsy), was imposed on the latter during the same Nikonian reform.
 Their previous name was "Righteous Christians" (Праведные Христиане, Pravednye Khristiane), and "Old Believers" referred instead to indigenous Slavic religion.
 According to the Ynglists, these theories would be proven by 13th-century documents preserved by a sect of the Christian Old Believers.